Checklist: Make Sure Your Website Is Mobile Friendly

 You’ve done it!

 Congratulations!
 Your website is now ready for mobile success!
-Of course if you would like a professional opinion about your site, you can always come to Ruby Garage for a free design review.
+Of course if you would like a professional opinion about your site, you can always come to Ruby Garage for a design review.

 Our Infographic: Make Sure Your Website Is Mobile Friendly